astral-sh/uv/docs/concepts/projects.md

 There is no Python standard for lockfiles at this time, so the format of this file is specific to uv and not usable by other tools.

+!!! tip

+    If you need to integrate uv with other tools or workflows, you can export `uv.lock` to `requirements.txt` format with `uv export --format requirements-txt`.
+The generated `requirements.txt` file can then be installed via `uv pip install`, or with other tools like `pip`.

+    In general, we recommend against using both a `uv.lock` and a `requirements.txt` file.
+If you find yourself exporting a `uv.lock` file, consider opening an issue to discuss your use case.

 ### Checking if the lockfile is up-to-date

 To avoid updating the lockfile during `uv sync` and `uv run` invocations, use the `--frozen` flag.